 What Happens if a Roach Bites You?

 A cockroach bite my cause skin irritation and swelling.
 It may also become itchy.
 It is important not to scratch roach bites so that you do not develop a secondary infection.
 Generally speaking, roach bites may be a nuisance, but they are not dangerous.
-Unlike mosquitos, ticks, and other insects, roaches do not transmit diseases through their bites.
+Unlike mosquitoes, ticks, and other insects, roaches do not transmit diseases through their bites.
 They do, however, carry germs and bacteria that they can spread wherever they travel, so it’s best to get rid of them as quickly as possible.

 How Do You Treat a Roach Bite?